surajssd/blog_contents/content/post/2021/08/sapiens.md

 Dr. Yuval Noah Harari is a professor at the Hebrew University.
 The story behind the book goes that while teaching History to his students, he gave some notes, the notes became popular among his students and other History studying students.
 Which he decided to publish as a book, and it topped various book charts.
 When it was translated to English, and then it became an international hit.

+If you are the kind of person who learns visually.
+[Here](https://www.goodreads.com/book/show/54110137-sapiens) is the graphic avatar of the book Sapiens.

 ## Sweeping Impressions

 The book is a mix of facts and insights.
 Not a lot of facts because it is a history of several millennia, so giving every fact is not possible in a ~400-page book.
 The book does not just go into Whats and Hows like most history books do.
 But most importantly, it asks Why and tries to answer those Whys.
 The book tries to answer big questions, which are generally accepted in general discourse.
 The book will open your eyes to some of the deepest held beliefs.
 But that does not mean the book is dogmatic about one way of thinking.
 Even with your deeply held beliefs, the book acknowledges that it is ok to have them.
 Everyone has one form or other forms of such beliefs.
 And these beliefs had evolutionary benefits.
 It is just that you should be aware of your beliefs and once in a while check if they are rational.